dbane744/traffic_model/README.md

 OPERATING INSTRUCTIONS
 ---------------------

-*IMPORTING A CUSTOM BUILT ROAD NETWORK/MODEL ENVIRONMENT*:
+IMPORTING A CUSTOM BUILT ROAD NETWORK/MODEL ENVIRONMENT:
 -Model environments must be in the form of a txt file.
 It must be a rectangular map of numbers.
 It is recommended that maps be of 100x100 in size for the best visual representation within the model panel.
 -Each element/tile within the txt file must be numbered with one of the following numbers depending on what it represents:
 0 : Empty space